JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 ## [Unit testing](@id unit-testing)

-In the previous section, we added a new function with four methods to our package and we also tested manually if these functions work properly.
+In the previous section, we added a new function with four methods to our package, and we also tested manually if these functions work properly.
 However, it is not an optimal way how to test the code, especially for large projects.
 The standard way for testing code is to use so-called [unit testing](https://en.wikipedia.org/wiki/Unit_testing).

 The `Test` package from Julia's standard library provides utility functions to simplify the process of writing unit tests.
-The core of the package is the `@test` macro that tests if the given expression evaluates as `true`.
+The package's core is the `@test` macro that tests if the given expression evaluates as `true`.

 ```@repl tests
 using Test